Building automation: Sensors

 Analog inputs are used to read a variable measurement.
 Examples are temperature, humidity and pressure sensors which could be thermistor, 4–20 mA, 0–10 volt or platinum resistance thermometer (resistance temperature detector), or wireless sensors.

 A digital input indicates a device is on or off.
 Some examples of digital inputs would be a door contact switch, a current switch, an air flow switch, or a voltage-free relay contact (dry contact).
 Digital inputs could also be pulse inputs counting the pulses over a period of time.
 An example is a turbine flow meter transmitting flow data as a frequency of pulses to an input.

 Nonintrusive load monitoring is software relying on digital sensors and algorithms to discover appliance or other loads from electrical or magnetic characteristics of the circuit.
 It is however detecting the event by an analog means.
 These are extremely cost-effective in operation and useful not only for identification but to detect start-up transients, line or equipment faults, etc.

+Occupancy sensors detect the presence, number, and sometimes location of people in a space to enable demand-controlled systems for lighting, HVAC, and energy management.
+Traditional examples include passive infrared (PIR), ultrasonic, and CO_{2}-based detectors, but advanced systems use low-resolution thermal imaging or area sensors to provide zone-level accuracy without capturing identifiable images, ensuring privacy compliance (e.g., GDPR).
+These sensors output analog heat signatures or digital counts that integrate with building management systems via protocols like BACnet or wireless IoT networks, reducing energy use by up to 40% through precise ventilation and lighting control.